Sofya2003/ULID-with-sequence/README.md

     nnnnnnnnnnnnsssrrrrrrrrrrrrrrrxx

-    n is Timestamp (12 characters or 60 bits), UNIX-time (UTC) in 100 ns resolution, big-endian s is Clock sequence (3 characters or 15 bits), generated for each ULID with the same database table and Timestamp r is Randomness (15 characters or 75 bits), generated in advance by quantum-mechanical TRNG or CSPRNG, separately for each ULID
+    n is Timestamp (12 characters or 60 bits), UNIX-time (UTC) in 100 ns resolution, big-endian s is Clock sequence (count) (3 characters or 15 bits), generated for each ULID with the same database table and Timestamp.
+         On overflow ULIDs with the maximum Clock sequence number should be generated until the Timestamp changes r is Randomness (15 characters or 75 bits), generated in advance by quantum-mechanical TRNG or CSPRNG, separately for each ULID
          Last several characters of Randomness may be populated with shard/partition and/or implementation defined ID (for example, hash) of ULID generator x is Local entity type (2 characters or 10 bits), pointing to one database table with long ULID as a primary key,